Sections in Layout View in ASP.NET Core MVC

 Note: Putting all the script files before the closing body tag is always a good programming practice.

-If you have a custom javascript file (i.e., CustomJavascript.js) and you want that file in some specific views.
-Let’s assume you want that file in the Index view but not in the Details view of the Home Controller.
-In such scenarios, you can make use of the Section in ASP.NET Core MVC Application.
+Suppose we have a custom Javascript file (e.g., CustomJavascript.js), and we want this file to be used in some specific views.
+Let’s assume we want this file in the Index view but not in the Details view of the Home Controller.
+In such scenarios, we can use the Layout Section in ASP.NET Core MVC Applications.

-To use Section in ASP.NET Core MVC, we are provided with the RenderSection and RenderSectionAsync methods.
-Let us have a look at the signature of the RenderSection and RenderSectionAsync methods which are shown below.
+To use Section in ASP.NET Core MVC Layout Views, we are provided with the RenderSection and RenderSectionAsync methods.
+Let us look at the signatures of the RenderSection and RenderSectionAsync methods, shown below.

 Understanding the RenderSection Method in ASP.NET Core MVC

-How to use the RenderSection Method in ASP.NET Core MVC?
+How Do We Use the RenderSection Method in ASP.NET Core MVC?

 <!DOCTYPE html>